dojo/docs/quickstart/cross-domain.rst

 Using CDN with Local modules
 ============================

-To use Dojo from a CDN alongside your own local/custom namespace, you must register the module path via djConfig:
+To use Dojo from a CDN alongside your own local/custom namespace, you must register the module path via dojoConfig:

 .. code-block :: html
   :linenos:

         <script type="text/javascript">
-          djConfig={
+          dojoConfig={
             parseOnLoad: true,
             isDebug: true,
             baseUrl: "./",